Pyprohly/reddit-api-doc-notes/docs/api-reference/submission_draft.rst

         ""explanation"": ""Forbidden""
       }
    "
-   "BAD_GATEWAY","502","The specified ID is not a valid UUID.","
+   "BAD_GATEWAY","502","The specified UUID is not valid.","
    ::

       {